-All this gear can be expensive, so the thriftier you can be and the more skilled you are at creating your own looks, the better.
-San Diego–based queen Glitz Glam says that a custom-made costume runs between $100 and $1,000, noting that in early days, ensembles were made from “whatever I could get off the rack….
-If you were lucky, you got some cute hand-me-downs; we call them ‘drag droppings.’ ”
+All of this gear can be expensive, so the thriftier you can be and the more skilled you are at creating your own looks, the better.
+San Diego–based queen Glitz Glam says that a custom-made costume runs from the hundreds to the thousands, noting that in the early days, ensembles were made from “whatever I could get off the rack….
+If you were lucky, you got some cute hand-me-downs; we call them drag droppings.”

-As for learning how to use it all, God wouldn’t have created YouTube if they didn’t want you to be a fierce queen.
+YouTube is your friend for helping you transform into a fierce queen.
 Start by looking up your favorite drag performers and watching their hair and makeup tutorials.
-Then, build your skills and fine-tune your drag persona until you feel good about your progress.
+Then, build your skills and fine-tune your persona until you feel good about your progress.

 Now the time has come to actually leave your house.
 “If you’re in a city with a drag scene, go to the shows and watch the queens in your community,” says Lady Camden, who took second place on “Drag Race” Season 14.
 “Start by going out of drag, then maybe in drag when you feel more confident.
 Support the queens, get to know them, introduce yourself, and express your interest in performing.
 Be eager and excited and supportive—while being respectful—and let them get to know you.”